 At the ground level, we find arches on all eight sides supported by eight columns.
 The arches are decorated with mosaics of acanthus scrolls, while inside the scrolls we see eight medallions above the columns with a male figure inside.
 The figures are wearing tunics and the two depicted here – see the image below – are carrying a book and a scroll.
 The men’s faces are not identical; some have beards, while others have no facial hair at all.
 Unlike the apostles of the ceiling mosaics (see below), the figures are not labelled, so we do not know who they are.
 They are simply called ‘prophets’ in the literature and were presumably not intended to represent specific persons.

 What is interesting, is that the Baptistery has four small apsides, all of which have texts related to the practice of baptism.
-In the picture on the right, we see the Latin text from Psalm 31 :1-2:
+In the picture above, we see the Latin text from Psalm 31 :1-2:

 BEATI QVORVM REMISSAE SVNT INIQVITATES

 (free translation: Blessed are those whose iniquities are forgiven, and whose sins are covered, blessed is the man to whom God has not imputed sin)

 There are three more texts, one of which is also from the Book of Psalms.
 The other two are paraphrases of passages in the Gospels according to Matthew and John.
 The text based on John refers to Jesus washing his disciples’ feet.
 The washing of feet by the bishop was purportedly part of the baptismal ritual as it was performed in the 400s.